-- To gain political commitment to delivering universal access to rehabilitation to meet needs
+- to gain political commitment to delivering universal access to rehabilitation to meet needs

 While there are excellent examples of rehabilitation services, they are not consistently available.
-Services are often not joined up between acute, residential and home settings, so people can easily be lost to the system.
+Services are often not joined up between acute, residential and home settings, so people can easily be lost in the system.

 Where people can access services, they often have to wait too long, making rehabilitation more difficult or less effective.

-There is also poor awareness of the benefits of rehabilitation among the public, health care professionals and commissioners.
+There is also poor awareness of the benefits of rehabilitation among the public, healthcare professionals and commissioners.

 It can slow disease progression and optimise the effectiveness of treatments.
 It is also critical to prevention.
-It can reduce fragility fractures, falls risk and the development of long-term conditions.
+It can reduce fragility fractures, the risk of falls and the development of long-term conditions.

-The imperatives for improved rehab services can be classified as:
+Imperatives for improved rehab services

-- Economic – quality rehabilitation reduces demand on the most costly and intensive parts of health and social care systems and supports people and their carers to participate economically in society.
+- Economic – quality rehabilitation reduces demand on the most costly and intensive parts of health and social care systems, and supports people and their carers to participate economically in society.
 Quality rehabilitation requires investment and solutions that are creative, responsive and evidence-based to make the health and social care system more sustainable.

 - Ethical – people have a right to rehabilitation so that they can participate in their local communities.
 The failure of current health and social care systems in the UK to meet rehabilitation needs drives the cycle of disability, poverty and health inequality.
 This cycle needs to be broken.